 Inducted in 2000

-When she enrolled at Iowa State University in 1944, Dr. Darleane C. Hoffman planned to become a commercial artist.
-But the influence of the extraordinary teaching of a female professor in a required freshman chemistry course diverted her into a scientific career that would make her one of the world's leading experts in the nuclear and radiochemistry.
+When she enrolled at Iowa State University in 1944, Darleane planned to become a commercial artist.
+But the influence of the extraordinary teaching of a female professor in a required freshman chemistry course diverted her into a scientific career that would make her one of the world's leading experts in nuclear and radiochemistry.

 Her early studies of radionuclide migration in underground environments have helped formulate methods to deal successfully, economically, and rationally with safe storage of nuclear waste and its isolation from the environment.

 Darleane’s awards and honors include: honorary doctorates from the universities of Clark and Bern; the William Procter Prize for Scientific Achievement from Sigma Xi; the Astananoff Search and Discovery Award from Iowa State University; the National Medal of Science; and the Priestley Medal from the American Chemical Society.
 In 2000, she published "The Transuranium People: the Inside Story" with D. C. Hoffman, A. Ghiorso, and G. T. Seaborg.